mozilla/mozilla-datahub-ingestion/README.md

 # mozilla-datahub-ingestion-prototype

-This repository contains scripts for sending metadata to a DataHub instance.
+This repository contains scripts for sending metadata to Data catalog tools we're prototyping (DataHub, Dataplex)

 Rough project structure (some files omitted):
 ```
-|-- recipe_templates/               -- templates for generated recipes
-|-- recipes/                        -- recipes run in production
 |-- sync/                           -- source for the scripts (CLI)
 |-- lookml_repositories.sample.yaml -- configuration for lookml repositories
 |-- requirements.in                 -- pinned dependencies